imtbl/hyve/API.md

     {
         "token": <token>,
         "mediaToken": <media token>,
-        "ip": <IP the client creating the token>, "userAgent": <user agent of the client creating the token>, "createdAt": <ISO-8601 date representation of when the token was created>, "expiresAt": <ISO-8601 date representation of when the token will expire>
+        "ip": <IP address of the client creating the token (truncated to 16 bits for privacy reasons)>, "userAgent": <user agent of the client creating the token>, "createdAt": <ISO-8601 date representation of when the token was created>, "expiresAt": <ISO-8601 date representation of when the token will expire>